Cross-Service Patterns

 Stripe's "Instructions for Large Language Model Agents" section; GitHub's "Building with GitHub" section directing agents to programmatic docs APIs.

-Structured error responses with doc_url
+Structured error responses with documentation links

 Signal